U.S. Housing Starts Soar In March But Building Permits Plunge

 WASHINGTON (dpa-AFX) - A report released by the Commerce Department on Wednesday showed a sharp increase in new residential construction in the U.S. in the month of March but a steep drop in building permits.

-The Commerce Department said housing starts soared by 10.8 percent to an annual rate of 1.502 million in March from a rate of 1.356 million in February.
+The Commerce Department said housing starts soared by 10.8 percent to an annual rate of 1.502 million in March after tumbling by 3.0 percent to a rate of 1.356 million in February.
 Economists had expected housing starts to come in at an annual rate of 1.400 million.

+Single-family housing starts surged by 9.7 percent to an annual rate of 1.032 million, while multi-family starts spiked by 13.3 percent to a rate of 470,000.

+'Housing starts were much stronger than expected in March, but based on the data for building permits, the more forward-looking indicator, we don't look for the March pace of starts to repeat in the months immediately ahead,' said Nancy Vanden Houten, Lead U.S. Economist at Oxford Economics.

+She added, 'For housing starts to improve on a sustained basis, homebuilders will need to work down their existing inventory of completed homes for sale.'

-Meanwhile, the report said building permits plummeted by 10.8 percent to an annual rate of 1.372 million in March from a rate of 1.538 million in February.
+The Commerce Department said building permits plummeted by 10.8 percent to an annual rate of 1.372 million in March after soaring by 11.0 percent to a rate of 1.538 million in February.

 Building permits, an indicator of future housing demand, were expected to come in at an annual rate of 1.390 million.